TatianaTylosky/solving-and-preventing-merge-conflicts/guide.md

 ##Solving & Preventing Merge Conflicts
 <img src="https://octodex.github.com/images/Professortocat_v2.png" width="200" />

-The purpose of this overview is to teach those who are less familiar with Github how to make pull requests and solve merge conflicts for the TF curriculum or code base.
+The purpose of this overview is to teach you how to make pull requests and solve merge conflicts for the TF curriculum or code base.

 ##Table of Contents